Hyperinflation in Zimbabwe: Demonetization

 In June 2015, the Reserve Bank of Zimbabwe said it would begin a process to "demonetize" (i.e., to officially value a fiat currency at zero).
 The plan was to have completed the switch to the US dollar by the end of September 2015.
 In December 2015, Patrick Chinamasa, the Zimbabwe Minister of Finance, said they would make the Chinese yuan their main reserve currency and legal tender after China cancelled US$40 million in debts.
 However, this was denied by the Reserve Bank of Zimbabwe in January 2016.
 In June 2016, nine currencies were legal tender in Zimbabwe but it was estimated 90% of transactions were in US dollars and 5% in Rand.

+In April 2023, the government announced the introduction of digital currencies backed by gold reserves.
+The digital money will be allowed to be transferred for people and business as a form of payment via e-gold wallets or e-gold cards.

 Return of hyperinflation

 In 2019, the new Finance Minister, Mthuli Ncube, presided over the conversion from foreign currency to a new Zimbabwean currency, and the resultant return of hyperinflation.
 It was estimated that inflation reached 500% during 2019.
 According to the website Trading Economics, the annual inflation rate in Zimbabwe was 540% in February 2020.
 The annual inflation rate had risen to 676% in March 2020, and there was a bleak economic outlook due to the effects of a drought in 2019 and the COVID-19 pandemic.
 In 2022, the country experienced another period of high inflation, which jumped to 131.7% in May from 96.4% in April.
+Since February 2022, Zimbabwe's inflation rate shot up from 66% to more than 130% in May 2022.
+By June 2022, it surged again to 191%.
+The same month, Finance minister Mthuli Ncube said the GVT would not hesitate to intervene to cushion against price increases and exchange rate volatility.
+In April 2024, a new currency was announced, the Zimbabwean ZiG.